Lamb and mutton

 Feed without GMO-content | Spearhead | Technical specification | ||

-The climate impact from the production of food of animal origin is caused by the animals' digestive process (for ruminants like cattle, sheep and goats), the production of animal feed, manure and the conversion of natural land into farmland for grazing and feed production.
-Lambs and sheep are ruminants, and their digestive process generates the emission of methane gas, which has a high impact on the climate.
-The emissions of greenhouse gases from lamb production amount to an average of about 21 kg CO2e/kg of boneless meat, but varies according to production methods and origin, etc.
+The climate impact from animal food production comes from animal feed digestion (for ruminants such as cattle, sheep and goats), feed production, manure and the conversion of natural land into agricultural land for grazing and forage cultivation3.
+Lambs and sheep are ruminants and release methane when digesting feed, which has a high impact on the climate.
+The emissions of greenhouse gases from lamb production are on average about 21 kg of carbon dioxide equivalents per kilogram of boneless meat, but vary depending on, for example, production method and origin4.

 Fresh and frozen lamb and mutton, including processed meat and composite products with a lamb or mutton content of at least 10 percent.
 Examples of products that may be included in the criteria: